Bhavyakp321/python_tasks/README.md

   1. Base Class : The class from which the property is inherited is known as base class.
   2. Derived Class : The class that inherits property is known as derived class.

-  **Overloading** : Two or more methods with same name but different number of parameters is known as Overloading.
+  **Overloading** : Two or more methods with same name but different number of parameters is known as Method Overloading.

 ####  Run the script